Top 5 Summer Gardening Tips!

 The summer is a great time to start planting the young plants that you might have started to grow yourself or purchased from a garden centre.
 Courgettes, runner beans, tomato plants and French beans are all great choices.

-By now your garden should be seeing a lot of colour but if there any gaps in flower borders then these can be filled in with quick growing annuals such as sweet peas.
+By now your garden should be seeing a lot of colour but if there are any gaps in flower borders then these can be filled in with quick growing annuals such as sweet peas.
 For hanging baskets try pansies and petunias for an instant splash of colour.

 Enjoy it!
 Nobody becomes excellent at gardening overnight and it really does become a game of trial and error before you are competent.
 So if you don’t do everything perfectly the first time around then that’s absolutely fine.
 As they say, there’s always next year!